 Combating Summer Boredom

-Join a camp.
+The most popular idea around!
 Help foster your child's interests in sports, crafts, music, or the arts.
 Look for a camp that can help your child practice socialization, grow a skill, or practice a hobby they've shown interest in.

-Go to the library.
 Our local libraries are filled with quality programming for all ages, and can help your child engage in many different topics.
 Have them keep their reading skills up, or help them get ahead - or take advantage of the many groups and organizations that meet regularly.
 There is something appropriate for everyone!

-Practice making arts and crafts.
-Any time a child can build or make something, they gain awareness about their skills and abilities - which can help foster good self-esteem.
+Anytime a child can build or make something, they gain awareness about their skills and abilities - which can help foster good self-esteem.
 Give kids the tools to create something independently, or buy a kit for them to follow directions.
 It can help stave off boredom and foster crucial skills including patience, tolerance, pride, and problem-solving.

-Utilize community events.
 As summer heats up, many businesses and organizations host indoor and outdoor events for the family.
 Check local newspapers or flyers to see what's available for your child to engage in their community.

 Summer is a valuable time for children and a great opportunity for them to grow and learn social and emotional regulation in a different environment than school.
 Help your children to explore the world around them and avoid boredom at the same time.
 Summer is also an excellent time to squeeze in some play therapy - especially kids who have only minor difficulties with separating or families who need some help with transitions.